vincemann/subtitle-buddy/README.md

 You can add your own fonts to this folder.
 It is expected that there is always a font pair present, with the follwing syntax:
 \<fontname\>.\<filetype\> and \<fontname\>.italic.\<filetype\>.
-Supported font-types are .otf and .ttf.
+Supported file-types are .otf and .ttf.

 ## requirements